brcrista/Haskell-Notes/More-Haskell/prelude.md

 # Prelude

 `Prelude` is the portion of the Haskell standard library that is automatically imported for every program ("built-ins").
+Nothing is really defined in `Prelude` itself -- it's just re-exporting types and functions that are defined elsewhere.

 ## Functions